Lower Bounds for Subset Sum in Resolution with Modular Counting: Introduction

-\emph{Resolution over linear equations} Res(lin$_{\mathcal{R}}$) is a propositional proof system extending resolution by allowing linear equations over a ring $\mathcal{R}$ in place of literals.
+\emph{Resolution over linear equations} $\reslin{\mc R}$ is a propositional proof system extending resolution by allowing linear equations over a ring $\mathcal{R}$ in place of literals.
 Such extensions for various $\mathcal{R}$ equip resolution with the ability to perform basic counting arguments efficiently\footnote{Typically for $\mathcal{R} = \mathbb{Z}$ or for $\mathcal{R} = \mathbb{Z}_n$ for modular counting.}.
-Although Res(lin$_{\mathcal{R}}$) is a very simple extension of resolution, which is the most well-understood propositional proof system with a plenty of exponential lower bounds proven for it, no superpolynomial lower bounds have been proven for unrestricted Res(lin$_{\mathcal{R}}$) to date.
-Thus Res(lin$_{\mathcal{R}}$) is a good starting point for devising novel techniques that work for proof systems combining De Morgan language with counting connectives since Res(lin$_{\mathcal{R}}$) is one of the simplest such systems and since Res(lin$_{\mathcal{R}}$) is very close to resolution, which is the most well-studied proof system.
+Although $\reslin{\mc R}$ is a very simple extension of resolution, which is the most well-understood propositional proof system with a plenty of exponential lower bounds proven for it, no superpolynomial lower bounds have been proven for unrestricted $\reslin{\mc R}$ to date.
+Thus $\reslin{\mc R}$ is a good starting point for devising novel techniques that work for proof systems combining De Morgan language with counting connectives since $\reslin{\mc R}$ is one of the simplest such systems and since $\reslin{\mc R}$ is very close to resolution, which is the most well-studied proof system.

-Proof system Res(lin$_{\mathcal{R}}$) was first introduced in the regime $\mathcal{R} = \mathbb{Z}$ by Raz and Tzameret in \cite{RT07}, where they showed that Res(lin$_{\mathbb{Z}}$) has short proofs for many instances that are frequently used as hard instances in proof complexity.
-Subsequently Itsykson and Sokolov introduced in \cite{IS14} proof system Res(lin$_{\mathbb{Z}_2}$), proved several upper and lower bounds for \emph{tree-like} Res(lin$_{\mathbb{Z}_2}$) and proved that Res(lin$_{\mathbb{Z}}$) p-simulates Res(lin$_{\mathbb{Z}_2}$).
-In \cite{Khaniki21} Khaniki proved almost quadratic lower bounds for resolution over polynomial equations over finite fields and thus, in particular, for Res(lin$_{\mathbb{F}_p}$), where $\mathbb{F}_p$ is a finite field.